Things to Do When Visiting Appleton Wisconsin

 EAA AirVenture Volunteers

-Arriving in the weeks prior to the show, the annual show depends heavily on volunteers serving by:
+Arriving in the weeks prior to the show, the annual show depends heavily on volunteers who serve by:

 - parking cars and airplanes

-- set up and tear down concerts and shows presented by the EAA
+- setting up and tearing down concerts and shows

 - embroidered patches

 The show creates quite a buzz on the street in the area cities.
 TV and radio broadcast daily.
 Local businesses really amp up their services in preparation for crowds arriving.
 The EAA AirVenture fly-in has a large economic impact to the Oshkosh area as well as the entire state of Wisconsin.

 If you would like to learn more about the EAA AirVenture schedule for this year, how to buy your tickets or join EAA, what air shows are being featured, or any other helpful trip planning tips,visit their official website: www.eaa.org/en/airventure

 We look forward to hosting our many EAA guests annually.
 We are very pleased that the Franklin Street Inn Bed and Breakfast, Appleton, Wisconsin is located only 2 blocks from the shuttle stop that runs to and from the EAA grounds in Oshkosh.
 Our full home-cooked breakfast is served each morning at 7 a.m. this week so guests can make it to the grounds which open at 8 a.m.

 See you in July for this fun and educational week!
 The world’s finest aerobatic performers put on jaw-dropping displays every year.
 When the sun goes down, night activities include concerts, feature films, and special programs.
 You can even see Oshkosh by air if you take a ride in some very unique aircraft.
 Only in Oshkosh will you live seven straight days of aerobatics, history, music, camaraderie, and much, much more!